What Medication to Pack in Your First Aid Kit for Niue

 Seasickness Pills

 There is little to no chance that you will spend a holiday in Niue without getting on the water.
-From whale watching to big game fishing, there’s plenty of reasons to hop on a boat.
-If you are prone to seasickness, you may want to pack a few seasickness pills so you enjoy the whole trip!
+From whale watching to big game fishing, there are plenty of reasons to hop on a boat.
+If you are prone to seasickness, you may want to pack a few seasickness pills or your preferred remedy so you enjoy the whole trip!

 Used to purify water, iodine tablets are always a great item to travel with.
 In case of doubt, you can have instant reassurance that the water you are drinking is not going to send you to the bathroom in a hurry.
-Check out other ways to purify water in 6 Ways to Make Sure the Water is Safe to Drink in Niue.
+Get more tips for finding safe drinking water in Is the Water Safe to Drink in Niue?

 Prescription Medication

-Finally, it is worth mentioning that if you are on any prescription medication, from birth control pills to insulin and anything in between, you should pack enough for the whole trip and if possible, pack a copy of your prescription too.
+Finally, it is worth mentioning that if you are on any prescription medication, from birth control pills to insulin and anything in between, you should pack enough for the whole trip and at least an extra week in the unlikely event that your flight is cancelled (and there are limited flights off the island).

 Author